juxor/afaq/markdown/secG3.md

 restrictions that limited choice within it seems as applicable to Rothbard as it did Herbert Spencer:

-> _ "A system is voluntary when it is voluntary all round . . . not when certain transactions, regarded from certain points of view, appear Voluntary.
+> _"A system is voluntary when it is voluntary all round . . . not when
+certain transactions, regarded from certain points of view, appear voluntary.
 Are the circumstances which compel the labourer to accept unfair terms law- created, artificial, and subversive of equal liberty?
 That is the question, and an affirmative answer to it is tantamount to an admission that the present